ABOUT us:

 meetings:

 We meet on the 4th Sunday of each month (except May) at the Veterans Memorial Center and Museum, 400 S. Sykes Creek Parkway, Merritt Island, FL 32952 at 2:00 P.M.
+The public is invited to attend our General Membership Meetings, and if you are interested in what we do, please consider joining us at a meeting.

 Community: